-The Financial Statements have been prepared in compliance with United Kingdom Accounting Standards, under the historical cost convention, modified to include certain items at fair value, and in accordance with Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ("FRS 102"), Financial Reporting Standard 103, "Insurance Contracts" ("FRS 103") and the Companies Act 2006.
+The financial statements have been prepared in compliance with United Kingdom Accounting Standards, under the historical cost convention, modified to include certain items at fair value, and in accordance with Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ("FRS 102"), Financial Reporting Standard 103, "Insurance Contracts" ("FRS 103") and the Companies Act 2006.

 The Financial Statements have been prepared on the going concern basis.
-The directors consider it appropriate to adopt the going concern basis of accounting in the preparation of these Financial Statements and are not aware of any material uncertainties to the Association's ability to continue to do so for at least 12 months from the date of these Financial Statements.
+The Directors consider it appropriate to adopt the going concern basis of accounting in the preparation of these Financial Statements and are not aware of any material uncertainties to TTI's ability to continue to do so for at least 12 months from the date of these Financial Statements.

-Under FRS 102 section 7: Cash flows, no cash flow has been presented in these Financial Statements as the Association is deemed to be a wholly owned subsidiary of Through Transport Mutual Insurance Association Limited and the cash flows of the Association are included within the consolidated Financial Statements of that entity.
+Under FRS 102 section 7: Cash Flows, no cash flow has been presented in these Financial Statements as TTI is deemed to be a wholly owned subsidiary of Through Transport Mutual Insurance Association Limited and the cash flows of TTI are included within the consolidated financial statements of that entity.